 These kids have probably never seen a history book with pictures of legendary figures who look like them: brown-skinned with flat noses.

 This was a problem that 21-year-old Robin Aquilizan had as she was growing up.
-This is also something she is determined to face head-on and change for the next generation.
+She is also determined to face this head-on and change for the next generation.
 She believes that Filipino heroes are too great for Fil-Am children to forget.

 Robin Aquilizan, spearheading a children’s book series

 Aquilizan is an Asian American study major at the San Francisco State University.
-Aside from her studies, she is also putting her focus on spearheading a children’s book series that will feature Jose Rizal, Andres Bonifacio, Gabriela Silang, and Lapu Lapu.
+Aside from her studies, she is also focusing on spearheading a children’s book series that will feature Jose Rizal, Andres Bonifacio, Gabriela Silang, and Lapu Lapu.

 Does she know about these Filipino heroes who lived more than a hundred years ago and thousands of miles away?
 She knows that Lapu Lapu is the first in the archipelago to fight Spanish invaders led by Ferdinand Magellan.

 She knows that Gabriela Silang led Filipino rebels against the Spaniards.
-She knows that Jose Rizal advocated for reform of Spanish rule, that Andres Bonifacio sparked a revolution that signaled the end of Spain in the Philippines.
+She knows that Jose Rizal advocated for reform of Spanish rule and that Andres Bonifacio sparked a revolution that signaled the end of Spain in the Philippines.

-Aquilizan first learned about Lapu Lapu when she was in high school.
-They had a Philippine heritage studies class, and it is there when she found out about the Spanish rule over the Philippines, which lasted 300 years.
+Aquilizan first learned about Lapu-Lapu when she was in high school.
+They had a Philippine heritage studies class, and it was there that she found out about the Spanish rule over the Philippines, which lasted 300 years.